waifuvault/waifuVault-csharp-api/README.md

 12. Associate File
 13. Disassociate File
 14. Share Album
 15. Revoke Album
+16. Download Album
-16. Get Restrictions
+17. Get Restrictions
-17. Clear Restrictions
+18. Clear Restrictions
-18. Get File Stats
+19. Get File Stats

 The package is namespaced to `Waifuvault`, so to import it, simply: